AnnaDK/Milestone-2/README.md

 ### [Project Goals](#project-goals)

-This game is designed for primary school children *.
+This game is designed for primary _school children_.
 Collecting puzzles promotes the development of figurative and logical thinking, voluntary attention, perception, in particular, the distinction of individual elements in color, shape, and size.
 Also, it teaches children how to perceive the connection between the part and whole The complexity of the puzzle within the same number of elements is determined by the pattern, and the main criterion is the number of elements itself - the higher it is, the puzzle is bigger and more complex.

-*(Dutch children begin school at age four-five)
+ * _Dutch children begin school at the age of four-five years old_

 ### [Player goals](#player-goals)